Apple’s Chinese suppliers violate worker rights, says labor group

 The Fair Labor Association conducted a month-long investigation on Foxconn factories and issued a report in March revealing underpay, worker abuse and health and safety risks for workers.
 Based on recommendations in the study, Foxconn and Apple pledged to take steps to address the issues.

-In a May report, Students and Scholars Against Corporate Misbehavior (SACOM), a Hong Kong-based organization, alleged that the workers at Foxconn, which makes Apple products like the iPad and iPhone, worked up to 80 hours a week in April leading up to the release of the new iPad.
+report, Students and Scholars Against Corporate Misbehavior (SACOM), a Hong Kong-based organization, alleged that the workers at Foxconn, which makes Apple products like the iPad and iPhone, worked up to 80 hours a week in April leading up to the release of the new iPad.

 The investigation by China Labor Watch of 10 factories of Apple’s suppliers from January to April also found the widespread use of “dispatched workers,” which have no formal relationship with the factories but are under contractual obligation to intermediary companies called “dispatching companies,” according to China Labor Watch.